vhaefeli/vhaefeli/README.md

 I look forward to creat my websites with something other than Wordpress.

-I have worked mare than 15 years in the watch industry and now I'm looking for a job that has more sens for me.
+I have worked more than 15 years in the watch industry and now I'm looking for a job that has more sens for me.
 I want to create and do things that help people and are more environmentally friendly and sustainable.

 I particularly like talking to people and finding out what they really need to make their life easier.